Froot1oops/Tower-of-Hanoi/README.md

 Language: C

--Uses command line arguments from user to get the number of disks -Recursion is used to move the disks from node to node -Solution is sent to a display function which prints out the nodes and disks
+Uses command line arguments from user to get the number of disks Recursion is used to move the disks from node to node Solution is sent to a display function which prints out the nodes and disks